Iceland tour & vacation packages

 Yes, all Intrepid trips support the Intrepid Foundation.
 In fact, we make a donation on behalf of every traveler.
 Trips to Iceland directly support our foundation partner, Sea Life Trust.

-Sea Life Trust are on a mission to rehome and care for captive whales kept in unreasonable conditions by creating a purpose-built sanctuary.
-Donations help them continually improve the their sanctuary, care for the resident whales and support their onsite puffin rescue center.
+Sea Life Trust is on a mission to rehome and care for captive whales kept in unreasonable conditions by creating a purpose-built sanctuary.
+Donations help them continually improve their sanctuary, care for the resident whales and support their onsite puffin rescue center.

 Intrepid will double the impact by dollar-matching all post-trip donations made to The Intrepid Foundation.